Ariande1/Knowledge_distillation/README.md

-# Knowledge_distillation
+# Knowledge Distillation
-All you need to do for achieveing SOTA in Knowledge distillation like CRD, ReviewKD, Decoupled KD, is to construct MSE lOSS for the last conv output and tune the coefficient of the loss.
+## All you need to do for achieveing competitive SOTA results in Knowledge Distillation like CRD, ReviewKD, Decoupled KD, is to construct MSE lOSS for the last conv output and tune the coefficient of the loss.